 - Click Change to save.

-If you're seeing errors when sending email from one Bluehost domain to another, or if emails sent to a particular domain never arrive, it's possible that your email routing setting needs to be updated.
+If you see errors when sending an email from one Bluehost domain to another, or if emails sent to a particular domain never arrive, it's possible that your email routing setting needs to be updated.

 Are you using a third-party mail host?

 If you're not using Bluehost to host your emails, you'll need to change the domain's email routing setting to Remote.

 I can't send emails to another account on the same server!